Pronounced: SI-pu-LOO-sel tee

 Blood Clots, Heart Attack and Stroke

 Sipuleucel-T can increase the risk of blood clots, heart attack, and stroke.
-If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.
-Symptoms can include: swelling, redness or pain in an extremity, shortness of breath, numbness or weakness on one side of the body, trouble talking, confusion or mental status changes.
+Symptoms can include: swelling, redness or pain in an extremity, chest pain or pressure, pain in your arm, back, neck or jaw, shortness of breath, numbness or weakness on one side of the body, trouble talking, confusion or mental status changes.
+If you experience any of these symptoms, you should contact your oncology care team immediately or go to an emergency room.

 Leukapheresis (Cell Collection) Side Effects